OctopusDeploy/docs/docs/administration/authentication-providers/azure-ad-authentication.md

 ## Configure Octopus Deploy as an App in your AAD

 :::hint
-At the time of writing this documentation, the "new" Azure Portal'sÂ **Azure Active Directory**Â feature was in preview. Â The following instructions are based on the "old" portal at [https://manage.windowsazure.com](https://manage.windowsazure.com).
+At the time of writing this documentation, the "new" Azure Portal's **Azure Active Directory** feature was in preview.
+The following instructions are based on the "old" portal at [https://manage.windowsazure.com](https://manage.windowsazure.com).
 :::

 :::success